Fliplet/fliplet-cli/docs/API/fliplet-payments.md

 # `Fliplet.Payments`

-Adds payments functionality in your Fliplet apps using Stripe and our easy-to-use JS API.
+Adds payments functionality in your Fliplet apps using **Stripe** and our easy-to-use JS API.

-<p class="warning"><strong>Note:</strong> This documentation is a draft subject to change before release.</p>

 ---

-Dependencies: `fliplet-payments`
+Dependency name: `fliplet-payments`

 ## Data models and key concepts